Aruba Wedding Planning

 De Palm Island

-Large green morays and spiny lobsters welcome divers at this 250-foot shipwreck sitting upright in 80 feet of water, which is considered one of Aruba’s best reef dives.
+Large green morays and spiny lobsters will welcome divers at this 250-foot shipwreck sitting upright in 80 feet of water, which is considered one of Aruba’s best reef dives.

 A U.S. passport valid for the duration of your stay;